bennywong3/1340_gp114/README.md

 ### **2. Check current availability of seats**

-To tackle problem of 1 (availability of tables), when this program print the layout of the deli, it also prints the current available seats of all tables next to the table size.
+To tackle problem 1 (availability of tables), when this program prints the layout of the deli, it also prints the currently available seats of all tables next to the table size.
 The output of one table will be <table size - curr. ava.seat>.

-For example, when there is 6 customers occupying a 8-seat table, that means 2 seats are available for this table.
+For example, when there are 6 customers occupying an 8-seat table, that means 2 seats are available for this table.
 So, the output of that table will be 8-2.

 The program will print the current layout as follows: